zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0071W

-  Unexpected error on server _ipAddress_: _port_ Error=_errorMessage_ stack trace Exception
+  Unexpected error on server _ipAddress_:_port_.
+E=_errorMessage_.
+Stack trace follows. _stack_

   **Reason:**

-  When we get an unexpected error on the server with _ipAddress_ and _port_.
+  When we get an unexpected (anything except EACCES, EADDRINUSE, ENOTFOUND, EADDRNOTAVAIL) error in the web server for _ipAddress_:_port_.

   **Action:**

-  No action needed unless user is experiencing an interruption in server, then send stack to developers
+  No action needed unless user is experiencing an interruption in server, then send error message and stack to developers